Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Introduction

+where, in general, $z$ is a complex variable, $z = x + iy$.
 For $\nu = n$ (integer), the second integral disappears, i.e.

-Since the advent of computers in the 1950s, numerical evaluation of Bessel functions has gained significant attention in the literature.
-Several researchers have addressed the challenges inherent in computing these functions, resulting in the development of various algorithms and computer codes.
-These efforts have addressed the problem within single and/or double precision arithmetic \cite{Temme1975, Barnett1996, Amos1977, Amos1977erratum, Amos1980, Zhang1996, MacLeod1996, Amos1986}.
-Among these, Algorithm~644 by Amos, along with its Fortran implementation, remains one of the most widely used approaches \cite{Amos1986}.
-However, its applicability is inherently constrained by the limitations of double-precision arithmetic, resulting in accuracy degradation in extreme parameter regimes in addition to failures in significant regions due to overly constrained underflow/overflow thresholds.
+Since the advent of computers in the 1950s, the numerical evaluation of Bessel functions has received significant attention in the literature.
+Numerous researchers have addressed the challenges inherent in computing these functions, leading to the development of various algorithms and computer codes.
+Most of these efforts have been confined to single- and/or double-precision arithmetic~\cite{Temme1975, Barnett1996, Amos1977, Amos1977erratum, Amos1980, Zhang1996, MacLeod1996, Amos1986}.
+Among these, Algorithm~644 by Amos, together with its \texttt{Fortran} implementation, remains one of the most widely used approaches~\cite{Amos1986,Amos1983a,Amos1983b}.However, its applicability is inherently constrained by the limitations of double-precision arithmetic, resulting in both failures and accuracy degradation across wide ranges of extreme parameter regimes, as well as in regions where computation should, in principle, be possible within double precision, due to overly restrictive underflow and overflow thresholds.
+These drawbacks are further compounded by its relatively modest computational efficiency.

+Although Algorithm~644~\cite{Amos1986} and the accompanying reports~\cite{Amos1983a,Amos1983b} presented a widely used \texttt{Fortran} implementation, the present work advances well beyond these earlier efforts by introducing a novel, self-contained algorithm that achieves substantially higher accuracy and computational efficiency.
+The proposed algorithm is inherently extensible to both lower and higher precisions and has been implemented here to support double- and quadruple-precision arithmetic for positive as well as \textit{negative} real orders, in contrast to Algorithm~644, which considers only nonnegative orders.
+Furthermore, the new \texttt{Fortran} implementation adopts a modern, modular design that facilitates portability to contemporary programming languages while ensuring optimized performance on current processor architectures.